Dr. Rachel Greenbaum, PhD, CPsych

 I provide assessment, therapy, and consultation to children, adolescents, and their families under the supervision of Dr. Rachel Greenbaum.
 I have experience helping children and youth with a range of needs including anxiety, depression, trauma, attention difficulties, school or academic challenges, autism, challenging behaviours, and social difficulties.
 In my clinical work, I like to draw from various approaches to provide a warm and supportive environment, foster a positive therapeutic relationship, and develop a treatment plan that best fits the family’s needs.
 I also conduct assessments to help understand strengths and needs, as well as to identify academic, behavioural, and socioemotional challenges, such as learning disabilities, ADHD, anxiety disorders, and intellectual disabilities.
 I can provide services in English or Spanish.

-I provide treatment and consultation to children and youth with a wide range of mental health concerns.
+I provide treatment and consultation to children and adolescents with a wide range of mental health concerns.
 I have experience in the treatment of anxiety and mood disorders, obsessive-compulsive disorders, phobias, behavioural problems, adjustment issues, and others.
 As well, I have extensive experience in working with youth with intellectual disabilities and autism spectrum disorder.
-I am committed to providing evidence-based treatment in a respectful and empathetic manner to children and their families.
+I also conduct comprehensive psychological assessments to better understand an individual’s profile of strengths and needs as well as offer tailored solutions to address academic and learning challenges.
+I am committed to providing evidence-based treatment in a respectful and empathetic manner to children, youth, and their families.
 My work is supervised by Dr. Rachel Greenbaum.

 Dr. Erin romanchych, phd, CPSYCH (supervised Practice)

 I completed my graduate school training at the University of Windsor, where I received a PhD in Clinical Psychology in the Child Track.
-I recently completed a pre-doctoral internship at the Hospital for Sick Children in the psychiatry and eating disorders programs.
+I currently divide my time between private practice and The Hospital for Sick Children in the Psychiatry department.
 I have trained in a range of hospital and community mental health settings, and with children and adolescents presenting with a variety of medical and mental health disorders.
-I am also currently completing a post-doctoral fellowship at the Hospital for Sick Children in the eating disorders program.

 I provide comprehensive psychological assessment, treatment, and consultation for children and adolescents.
 More specifically, I have experience in the treatment of anxiety, obsessive-compulsive disorder, adjustment to chronic medical illness (e.g., chronic pain), depression, emotional dysregulation, behaviour management, and parent-child relationship difficulties.
 I also have extensive training in the assessment of learning, attention, and socio-emotional concerns to clarify children’s strengths and identify any areas of weakness.
 My practice is informed by evidence-based approaches and tailored to best fit the individual’s needs.
 As a clinician, I strive to create a warm, supportive, and accepting environment for children and their families.